Nighttime Stereo Depth Estimation using Joint Translation-Stereo Learning: Light Effects and Uninformative Regions: Our Method

-The stereo-consistency loss in this cycle is also similar to Eq.~(\ref{eqn_ste_con_g_D_f_N}), where we expect the disparity computed from the rendered daytime image pair, $(\widehat{x}^L_D, \widehat{x}^R_D)$, to be the same as the disparity computed from the original nighttime image pair, $(x^L_N, x^R_N)$.
+As for the stereo-consistency constraint, the idea is that the disparity computed from the rendered night pair $(z^l_n, z^r_n)$ should be the same as the disparity computed from the original day pair $(x^l_d, x^r_d)$, since they are originated from the same images.
+As a result, in the day$\rightarrow$night cycle, we can train $T_d$ and $S_n$ based on this stereo-consistency constraint.
+Specifically, using $S_d[(x^l_d, x^r_d)] = \{{y_k}^l_d\}_{k=1,2,3}$ as disparity supervision, and $S_n[(z^l_n, z^r_n)] = \{\widehat{y_k}^l_n\}_{k=1,2,3}$ as disparity prediction, we have the following stereo-consistency loss function to train $(T_d, S_n)$: The stereo-consistency loss in the night$\rightarrow$day cycle is similar to Eq.~(\ref{eqn_ste_con_T_d_S_n}), where we expect the disparity computed from the rendered day pair, $(z^l_d, z^r_d)$, to be the same as the disparity computed from the original night pair, $(x^l_n, x^r_n)$.
 However, there are two important changes.
-First, we do not train $f_N$ this time as there is no disparity ground-truth available for the input nighttime image pair $(x^L_N, x^R_N)$.
-Second, for the stereo-consistency loss, we compute the disparity from the rendered nighttime image pair $(\widetilde{x}^L_N, \widetilde{x}^R_N)$, instead of the original nighttime image pair $(x^L_N, x^R_N)$ (see the bottom row of Fig.~\ref{figure_our_model}).
+First, we do not train $S_n$ this time as there is no disparity ground-truth available for the input night image pair $(x^l_n, x^r_n)$.
+Second, for the stereo-consistency loss, we compute the disparity from the rendered night pair $(\widetilde{x}^l_n, \widetilde{x}^r_n)$, instead of the original night pair $(x^l_n, x^r_n)$.